Jeanritah/CDMO-project-/source/CP/models/model_notes.md

 - [ ] run sat for Angela
 - [ ] run SMT for Jean without optimization
 - [ ] run SMT for Jean with optimization

+- [ ] unisci output di log fra i vari programmi!
+  - Running CP model with solver gecode for obj=decision, sb=sb, strategy=base
+  (no strategy if the solver has no strategy)
+  - Result saved under 'z3_obj_!sb' to res/SAT/8.json

 - [x] adjust tables for ashmi if necessary and generate them
 - [x] connect ashmi part